cielitoangelo/social-proof-section/README.md

 ### What I learned

-I have learned how to use flexbox without the help of BootStrap.
+I learned how to use viewport units like vh and vw, and also declaring variables.

 ## Author